AmbientServices/AmbientServices.Async/README.md

 public class TestHighPerformanceFifoTaskScheduler
 {
     [TestMethod]
+    public void InvokeSingleFireAndForgetWork()
+    {
+        FakeWork w = new(-1, true);
+        // fire and forget the work, discarding the returned task (it may not finish running until after the test is marked as successful--sometimes this is what you want, but usually not--we're just testing it here)
+        _ = HighPerformanceFifoTaskFactory.Default.StartNew(() => w.DoMixedWorkAsync(CancellationToken.None).AsTask());
+    }
+    [TestMethod]
+    public async Task InvokeSingleWorkItem()
+    {
+        FakeWork w = new(-2, true);
+        // fire and forget the work, discarding the returned task (it may not finish running until after the test is marked as successful--sometimes this is what you want, but usually not--we're just testing it here) await HighPerformanceFifoTaskFactory.Default.StartNew(() => w.DoMixedWorkAsync(CancellationToken.None).AsTask());
+    }
+    [TestMethod]
     public void StartNew()
     {
         List<Task> tasks = new();
         for (int i = 0; i < 1000; ++i)
         {
             FakeWork w = new(i, true);
-            tasks.Add(HighPerformanceFifoTaskFactory.Default.StartNew(() => w.DoMixedWorkAsync(CancellationToken.None).AsTask()));
+            // note the use of AsTask here because Task.WaitAll might await the resulting Task more than once (it probably doesn't, but just to be safe...) tasks.Add(HighPerformanceFifoTaskFactory.Default.StartNew(() => w.DoMixedWorkAsync(CancellationToken.None).AsTask()));
         }
         Task.WaitAll(tasks.ToArray());